The smells, the flavors, the local farm products…Southwest Virginia is a foodie destination like no other.

 Pick N Grin Farm, 11133 Goose Creek Rd, Bristol VA 24202,

-Farm Tour: Tumbling Creek Cider Company's Orchards, Hop Yard and Cider Barn
+Farm Tour: Tumbling Creek Cider Company's Orchards and Cider Barn

 Free

 Come to Kelly Ridge Farms and tour where Tumbling Creek Cider's award-winning hard cider is made!
 Event led by Tom McMullen and Justen Kelly Dick.
-Learn about the history of this 240-year-old family farm and tour the Old Kelly Orchard, 2 acres of trellised high-density orchard and the Hop Yard.
+Learn about the history of this 240-year-old family farm and tour the Old Kelly Orchard and their two acres of trellised high-density orchard.
 You can also check out their pasture-raised, happy heirloom orchard pigs.
 The tour ends at the Cider Barn for free tastes of Tumbling Creek's ciders while discussing the "apple to glass” process of hard cider making.
 Bottles of cider and merchandise are available on-site or at their Taproom found in the newly opened Abingdon Commons.

 Adults, please bring a valid ID.
 Children welcome!